 Momono sekku 桃の節句

-The origins of hinamatsuri is from joshi no sekku (上巳の節句), one of the five annual ceremonies celebrated by both genders.
+The origins of hinamatsuri are from joshi no sekku (上巳の節句), one of the five annual ceremonies celebrated by both genders.
 People would drink toukashu (桃花酒), a sake with peach blossoms floating on top.
 Peach blossoms were said to dispel evil spirits and bring longevity.

 Around the Edo period (1603-1867), the liquor switched to shirosake, a thick and cloudy sake.
 Due to its pure white color, it was said that drinking it would purify the body.
 It was around then that the custom of drinking it became widespread.